1charofficial/DOM-challenge/readme.md

 *Add images dynamically to boxes using unsplash query:  https://source.unsplash.com/random/500x500/?sig=<randomNum>&<query> *bold needs modifying*

-//I need to produce a number of boxes (pre-determined).

-//I then need to be able to produce boxes on request of the user.
+//I need to be able to produce boxes on request of the user.

 //I need to then let the user request a type of image as well as a number of images.